 The Importance of Liquidity and Liquid Assets

-Now almost 16 years later, the lesson remains timeless.
+Years later, the lesson remains timeless.
 Namely, investors should remember one important lesson: at least some portion of your net worth should be kept in liquid assets.
 That liquid portion has one primary job and that job is to be there when you reach for it.
 Earning a return is only a secondary, less important factor.
-However, I'm getting ahead of myself.
-Let's start at the beginning and focus on defining liquid assets then jump into an overview of how they might play into an investor's broader liquidity picture.
+First, it's important you understand what liquid assets are and how they might play into an investor's broader liquidity picture.

 The term liquidity refers to how fast something can be turned into cold, hard cash; the kind you stick in your wallet or cash exchange for something else.
 Liquid assets are those that are thought to be turned into cash or purchasing power immediately.